gregnrobinson/blinkstick-ansible/README.md

 ansible-playbook main.yaml -t install

 # This roles uses the blinkstick python library to substitute the serial number from the ansible inventory and parse it as python.
 The script is then executed on the remote machines.
-ansible-playbook main.yaml -t cpu_usage
+ansible-playbook main.yaml -t cpu-usage

 # This roles uses the blinkstick python library to substitute the serial number from the ansible inventory and parse it as python.
 The script is then executed on the remote machines.
-ansible-playbook main.yaml -t internet_status
+ansible-playbook main.yaml -t internet-status

 # Throw a party to celebrate getting everything installed.
 ansible-playbook main.yaml -t party